Wednesday, December 24, 2008

 At our celebration, turkey was really the only customary food we were missing out on but we were able to order roasted chickens for the same price as frozen ones so the white meat on them tasted pretty close to turkey; yum!
 Otherwise, we were able to get potatoes, sweet potatoes, pumpkin pie, gravy, bread, homemade stuffing, all the good stuff.
 Gretch and I spent the entire day the day before making pumpkin pie, cheesecake, cookies, muffins, apple pie, and banana cream pie.
 It was really nice to have a traditional American feast, made complete with the feelings of being full to the point of popping.
 The nicest though was being able to fellowship with other Christians and spend some time in thanks-giving prayer.
 God has blessed us with so much.

-There are a lot of events happening all around town all the time.
+town all the time.
 Sometimes I hear about them from ni-Van friends, sometimes from expat friends, and sometimes I stumble upon them.
 Port Vila Day was one I stumbled upon.
 I went to market on Friday and saw booths set up all over in the seafront park so wandered over to check it out.
 They were making an announcement about Port Vila Day(s) being through Saturday.
 These kinds of things are a lot like fairs in the States with different booths, a few carnival-ish things for kids, music, and sometimes other entertainment.
 Amber and kids, Tania and kids, and me with Gretchen's kids (she was feeling sick this weekend) went to hang out a bit on Saturday.
-You can expect a bit of a mix of food you'd recognize (sandwiches, rice, pineapple) and island-style food (some stir-fry stuff with either
+You can expect a bit of a mix of food you'd recognize (sandwiches, rice, pineapple) and island-style food (some stir-fry stuff with either fish, chicken, or beef, meat sticks, roasted taro or some other root crop, fried egg-roll-ish things with meat in them, sometimes laplap, etc.).
+I got sandwiches for the kids (one egg and one tuna) a plate of rice, taro, and beef stir-fry for me, and a young coconut with the top cut open for us to drink.
+Yummy.
+I ended up being in and out with Gweny and some bathroom issues (she's potty trained now but has lots of accidents) and left

 early because Jesiah had a sudden stomach ache, but it is always interesting to check out the culture of these sorts of events.
 They get packed out with people (shady spots are hard to come by), for the most part it is far quieter than similar events in America, and booths are made out of local materials.
 Check out the palm leaves that made up the walls and fronts of these booths!
 It's a fun atmosphere.
 When we arrived on Saturday there was a play on the stage about two crabs being chased by a cat (acted out by some guys from a group who called themselves "The Monkey Boys" - these are guys in their early 20's mind you!).
 Jesiah kept jumping at the narrator's vocal animation